Harischandran/STM32F405xx/README.md

 # To turn on and off the led
 # To turn on the led sequentially with its respective switches
 # To turn on the led serially using a single switch
+# To turn on and off the led using the interlocking concept
-# To turn on and off the led using the interlock concept
+# To turn on and off the led using the interchange concept